Address:80 Prospect Street

 Wellness Center Director: firstname.lastname@example.org

-The CARE Community Residential Program provides brief, transitional respite care in a staff-secure, homelike environment, for girls in crisis who may or may not be court-ordered to attend the program.
+The PARC Program provides brief, transitional respite care in a staff-secure, homelike environment, for girls in crisis who are referred by Juvenile Court probation officers.
 This respite period allows for a rapid and critical assessment of the child and their family to determine their needs; stabilization of any crisis situations; and comprehensive aftercare planning.
-The goal of the CARE Program is to return each girl back to her home and community environment with an aftercare plan.
+The goal of the PARC Program is to return each girl back to her home and community environment with an aftercare plan.
 This plan may include community-based or in-home treatment modalities, designed to prevent further involvement with the Juvenile Justice System.

 For more information, please contact Cassandra M. Reyes, MSW, LCSW, Program Supervisor: email@example.com